Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_cost_management/tb_zts_cost_management.md

 ALTER WAREHOUSE tb_test_wh SUSPEND;
 ```

-**Note**: Depending on how fast you have ran through these last statements you will receive of the two following results:
+**Note**: Depending on how fast you have run through these last statements, you will receive one of the following two results:
 1. **Statement executed successfully**: This means you were very fast in executing the steps in this section and have beat the `auto_suspend` Warehouse setting we configured to 60 seconds.
 2. **Invalid state.
 Warehouse 'TASTY_TEST_WH' cannot be suspended**: This means that the amazing `auto_suspend` Warehouse setting we configured to 60 seconds has won the Warehouse suspension race.